Quasilocal Smarr relation for an asymptotically flat spacetime: The quasilocal formulation

-Here we argue about black hole entropy in a quasilocal frame from the Euclidean formulation.
-Black hole thermodynamics can be understood by a path integral method in quantum field theory at finite temperature where Euclidean action is generated by doing a Wick rotation $\tau \rightarrow i t$ from the Lorentzian one.
-Here we take a semiclassical approach by considering a saddle point approximation, in which classical Euclidean solutions of the Einstein equations dominate a path integral.
-The partition function is written as
+Here we aim to find black hole entropy in a quasilocal frame.
+In order to do so, we define a quasilocal thermodynamic pontential via the Euclidean method.

+Black hole thermodynamics can be understood by path integral at finite temperature in Euclidean space, which is generated by doing a Wick rotation $\tau \rightarrow i t$ from the Lorentzian one.
+Then the partition function is written as

-where $g$ is a fluctuation of a metric and $\Psi$ are matter fields.
-Taking a saddle point of the bulk action the partition function is approximated to
+where $g$ is a fluctuation of the metric and $\Psi$ are matter fields.
+Taking a saddle point approximation the partition function is approximated to